Quito Pride: Return to the historic center (2017-2018)

-Recent editions (since 2019)
+Recent marches (since 2019)

-In 2019, the march was moved to the La Carolina Park sector and was held on June 29.
-Originally it was going to start at the intersection of Japan and United Nations avenues, but then the route was expanded to start at Amazonas and De la República avenues, cross Amazonas, United Nations, Shyris avenues and finish at the athletic track of La Carolina park, where the festival took place.
-Additionally, an alternate pride march was held that began on 10 de Agosto and Río Cofanes avenues.
+In 2019, the march was relocated to the La Carolina Park area and held on June 29.
+It was originally scheduled to begin at the intersection of Japan and United Nations avenues, but the route was later extended to start at Amazonas and De la República avenues, continue along Amazonas, United Nations, and Shyris avenues, and conclude at the athletic track in La Carolina Park, where the accompanying festival took place.
+An alternate Pride march was also held, beginning at the intersection of 10 de Agosto and Río Cofanes avenues.

-This edition occurred in the context of the legalization of same-sex marriage in Ecuador, which took place on June 12 of the same year thanks to an ruling by the Constitutional Court.
-Because of this, the pride march coincided with a march that occurred on the morning of the same day that was organized by conservative groups in rejection of the court's decision.
+The 2019 march took place shortly after the legalization of same-sex marriage in Ecuador, which occurred on June 12 following a ruling by the Constitutional Court.
+As a result, it coincided with a demonstration organized by conservative groups earlier that day in opposition to the court's decision.

-The pride march was canceled in 2020 and 2021 due to the COVID-19 pandemic, while in 2022 it was postponed to July 30 due to a National Strike in Ecuador.
-This edition followed the same route as the 2019 march around La Carolina Park and reached about 25,000 attendees.
+The Pride march was canceled in 2020 and 2021 due to the COVID-19 pandemic, while the 2022 edition was postponed until July 30 because of a national strike in Ecuador.
+The march followed the same route as the 2019 event around La Carolina Park and attracted approximately 25,000 attendees.

-In its 2023 edition, the march was attended by the mayor of the city, Pabel Muñoz, and the prefect of Pichincha, Paola Pabón.
-The route began at the intersection of Amazonas Avenue and Luis Cordero Street and advanced to the building of the Casa de la Cultura Ecuatoriana, on 6th of December and Patria avenues.
-The following year, the march began on Amazonas and Villalengua avenues and culminated in the Parque Bicentenario de Quito.
+The 2023 march was attended by the mayor of Quito, Pabel Muñoz, and the prefect of Pichincha, Paola Pabón.
+The route began at the intersection of Amazonas Avenue and Luis Cordero Street and continued to the Casa de la Cultura Ecuatoriana at the intersection of 6 de Diciembre and Patria avenues.
+In 2024, the march began at the intersection of Amazonas and Villalengua avenues and concluded at Parque Bicentenario.